stanford-mse-125-2025/mse-125-2025-website/assignments.md

 ## Assignment 0

-Due Date: Thursday, March 31, 11:45am PT
+Due Date: Monday, April 4, 11:30am PT

 In preparation for the first discussion section, install <a href="http://www.rstudio.com/">RStudio</a>
 (which in turn requires installing <a href="http://cran.rstudio.com/">R</a>).
 [Section 1.4](https://r4ds.had.co.nz/introduction.html#prerequisites) of R for Data Science has some tips for installation.
-Feel free to post on [Ed](https://canvas.stanford.edu) with any installation problems.
+Feel free to post on [Ed](https://canvas.stanford.edu) with any installation problems, and be sure to follow the [Ed posting norms](../ed_tips).

 Take a screenshot of RStudio installed on your machine with your full name written in the R console.
 Submit via [Canvas](canvas.stanford.edu).